 (Hope you get the Hobbit reference)

-I receive no compensation for my writing on this blog, all of which is purely my own.
+I receive no compensation for my writing on this blog, all of which is purely my own unless directly stated.
 While I do express my opinions, I emphasize that there is no guarantee that they represent those of my university or employers, and so should not be transferred onto them.
 Also, as a medical student, my work should not be taken as medical advice.
-I do not wish to allow advertisements on my blog (other than the ones WordPress puts on here), but I will find a way to give your website or product a shout out IF I personally believe it is something worth sharing with my readers.
+I do not wish to allow advertisements on my blog (other than the ones WordPress puts on here).

-While I am not compensated for my work with this blog, I have been compensated (barely!) for my work with The Almost Doctor’s Channel, DocCheck, and Lean On Admissions, which I may shamelessly self-promote on this blog.
+While I am not compensated for my work with this blog, I have been compensated (barely!) for my work with The Almost Doctor’s Channel, DocCheck, and Lean On Admissions, which I may shamelessly self-promote.

 If you like my writing, please consider following my blog.
 There’s a link near the top of the side bar to do so.
 Also, feel free to like my Facebook page (MD, PhD To Be), follow me on Twitter (@MDPhDToBe), and follow me on Instagram (MDPhDToBe).
 I am trying my best to remain active in each of these channels throughout my training!
 Any questions, comments, or requests for future blog posts can of course be directed to me from any of these locations or directly emailed to me at via the connect page.
 Thank you for reading!